| CHAPTER H12 THE POWER OF PREACHING |

 However, our paramount duty is to God, to whom we are to render the things that

 are God’s.
-If, therefore, a case should occur in which the performance of both
+If, therefore, a case should occur in which the performance of both these

-than active.
+active.
 Active obedience is required when duty may be performed without

 offending God; passive obedience is required when that which is commanded by